 Official APhA policy is developed by the APhA House of Delegates.
 Comprised of delegates from state pharmacy associations, APhA membership academies, affiliated organizations, recognized pharmacy organizations, and ex-officio groups (learn more about who can be a Delegate), the House of Delegates meets during the APhA Annual Meeting and Exposition to debate and adopt policy proposals developed throughout the year.
 The House sessions are presided over by the Speaker of the House of Delegates.

 The APhA House of Delegates thrives on member involvement, and a number of opportunities exist for you to serve your profession on a House Committee.
 Volunteer opportunities are open to anyone who wants to be a part of the 2014-15 policy development process.
-If you would like to volunteer to participate on a House Committee, please complete the Committee Nomination Application.
+If you would like to volunteer to participate on a House Committee, please complete the Committee Nomination Application, by July 25, 2014.

-The House will begin its new year-long Delegate appointment process beginning June 1, 2014 through May 31, 2015.
+This year the House will begin its new year-long Delegate commitment, from June 1, 2014 through May 31, 2015.
 So, it's not too early to begin contacting your state associations, APhA Academy leadership, or other recognized organizations to let them know of your interest in serving as a Delegate.
 For more information on the Delegate's role in the policy development process, please view the Delegate Orientation slides.
 Further Delegate registration information will be provided soon.

 In preparation for the House of Delegates policy development process, the Speaker of the House will provide various updates to Delegates and members through Speaker Reports.
-Read the first, second, third and fourth reports from Speaker Bill Riffee.
+Read the first report from Speaker Bill Riffee.

 The House conducts webinars periodically to introduce proposed policies and collect feedback from Delegates and APhA members.
 Review this year's open forum on proposed policies which covered Care Transitions, Use of Social Media, and Audits of Health Care Practices.
 Listen to the most recent webinar.